coala/aspect-docs/Root/Smell/MethodSmell/README.rst

 MethodSmell
 ===========
-This aspect detects `code smells` or `bad smells` related to methods' and functions definitions in your codebase.
+This aspect detects `code smells` related to methods' and functions definitions in your codebase.

-Method-level code smells are simply code smells indicating poorly defined method and or functions (too long method or functions, or functions with too many parameters) in your source code.
+Method-level code smells indicate poorly defined method and or functions (too long method or functions, or functions with too many parameters) in your source code.

 Tastes
 ========